 The day was saved, even if the damaged earth in the nearby town was not (I doubt Square’s programmers could have been arsed to correct that), and we retraced our steps to the other side of the planet to get our damn canoe.
 The canoe was held by a member of a Circle of Sages, who were hanging out in the woods outside the town of Crescent Lake.
 The Circle also included Lukhan, the man who first made the prophecy that the Warriors of Light would come and save them.
 Even though Lukhan used a different sprite from the other Sages in New Style, he actually had less to say than the others.
 In fact, of the two times the game directs you to speak to the Circle, I’m fairly certain it’s one of the generic nobodies that tell you what you really need to know?
 In this case, the sages told us to return to them once we had restored all four crystals, and also instructed us to use the canoe to kill Marilith, the Fiend of Fire (originally “Kary” in the NES, after the Hindu goddess Kali for some culturally narrow reason.
 This is surprising, since the Marilith – a monster from AD&D 1e – was almost certainly what FFI was shooting for in the first place and the NES FFI certainly didn’t care about copyright infringement).
 Hells no. We had our canoe and we were back on track to get early promotions.
 Marilith can stew.

 In the NES version, getting early promotions would be easy.
 The NES version makes the logical and I feel deliberate conclusion that the heroes should be allowed to launch their canoe from the open seas into a river.
 You can use this mechanic to get ahead on the quest to find an early promotion.
 80s games were more open in this sort of way, and often made foolish game balance concessions in the name of “realism” – the ship-to-canoe trick seems to match both qualifications.
-Unfortunately for Kyle and I, this feature was disabled in later versions of FFI, and you are now only able to use the canoe if you start on land.
+Unfortunately for Kyle and I, this feature appeared to be disabled on the GBA (Ed. it’s definitely back on the PSP), and you are now only able to use the canoe if you start on land.

 For our attempt, we would have to go north to the Cavern of Ice, skipping Marilith’s dungeon and essentially nothing else.
 I don’t know why the heroes go to Cavern of Ice in the “real” story.
 Indeed, it’s clear that by skipping the dungeon, we violated our Marathon rule to always stick to the main narrative, but I suppose FFI’s narrative is so thin that we just didn’t care!
 At the time, we had a walkthrough and weren’t going to let a lack of in-game motivation put a stop to our min-maxing.
 You can see how a few years the Marathon have gradually sanded away the Marathon’s original inclination to treat the game like a vending machine made of high stats and Harvest Moon sweet potatoes!